thangvo38/guidelinetest/2-run-kobiton-test.md

 ~~~

 ------
-And that is how to run Kobiton test on Travis CI
+And that is how to run Kobiton test on Travis CI.
 On the next issue, we will use Kobtion API to get testing session information.